 I create web applications.
 These days, I spend most of my time consulting with Ruby on Rails and specialize in helping teams improve their development, testing, and release processes.
 That’s to say that I help teams who don’t have any tests written improve their test coverage and code quality in an ongoing and sustainable manner.

-I graduated from the University of Texas at Dallas in 2000 with a B.S. in Computer Science.
+I graduated from the University of Texas at Dallas in 2000 with a degree in Computer Science.
 From there, I spent the next eight years in consulting focusing primarily on front-end development and information architecture while dabbling in .Net and Ruby on Rails.

 In 2008, I created Sifter, a hosted bug and issue tracking application built with Ruby on Rails.
 In July of 2010, I began working on Sifter full-time.
 In March of 2016, I sold Sifter to focus on recovering from medical issues that ultimately led to a left below-knee amputation.

 Starting & Sustaining